Mohamadou Idrissou

 Mohamadou Idrissou (born 8 March 1980) is a Cameroonian former professional footballer who played as a striker.

 Club career

 On the last day of the summer transfer window 2011, Idrissou moved to 2.
 Bundesliga club Eintracht Frankfurt.

 Having contributed 14 goals to Eintracht Frankfurt's return to the Bundesliga in 2011–12, Idrissou unexpectedly signed for 2.
 Bundesliga team 1.
 FC Kaiserslautern on 27 July 2012.

 On 21 May 2014, he signed with Israeli side Maccabi Haifa.
 He was waived by the team on 13 November 2014.
 In the following winter-break he moved to the Republic of Macedonia where he signed with FK Shkëndija.

 In 2015 he moved back to Germany to KFC Uerdingen 05.

 After two years he moved to Union Hallein.

 During the summer transfer period 2018 he moved to Austria to FC Kufstein.

 In October 2020, Idrissou signed for Viktoria Griesheim in the fifth-tier Hessenliga.
-He retired from football in 2021.
+He retired from football at the end of the 2022–21 season.